HunterRDev/e-ReaderCardCreator/README.md

 If you're interested in printing physical dot codes, you will also need to meet several printer requirements detailed here.

 ### Installation
 Head to the [Releases page](https://github.com/Hunter-Raff/e-ReaderCardCreator/releases) to download the ZIP file and extract the latest version of this tool.

 Alternatively, you can download the source files here and build through Visual Studio 2019 or higher.
+If building from source, you'll need to modify the folder structure to include `/Decompression/` and `/References/` and `/Resources/` inside a root `/Project Files/` folder.

 ### Usage